 For example, some foliage plants, such as lamb’s ear, are covered with tiny hairs, making them soft and velvety to the touch.
 Other plants, like yucca, consist of bristles or thorns, making them hard to handle.
 There are a number of ornamental grasses that can add instant texture to the foliage garden.
 Keep in mind that clump-forming varieties are usually better as these are less invasive and include:

 Ferns are great for adding texture with their feathery fronds.
-The Japanese painted fern not only offers striking texture, but its silver and burgundy foliage can set the garden off, breaking up any monotony.
+The Japanese painted fern not only offers a striking texture but its silver and burgundy foliage can set the garden off, breaking up any monotony.

 When it comes to foliage color, you also have a wide variety to choose from.
 All green gardens can actually range in color, from light or dark green to yellow or blue-green.
 Some foliage appears gray or silver as well.
 There are also numerous variegated foliage plants available and some containing red pigment, which results in shades of bronze to purple.